U-Visa for victims of crime

 This visa allows victims of certain crimes in the US without immigration status to come forward and report crimes without fear of retaliation, like being deported.
 In order to qualify, the victim must collaborate with law enforcement agencies in the criminal investigation.

 You may qualify for a U-Visa if:

-- You were a victim to one of these crimes:
+- You were a victim of one of these crimes:

 - Domestic violence

 - Rape or sexual assault

 - Sexual exploitation

 - Felonious assault